Parametric Adversarial Divergences are Good Losses for Generative Modeling: Background

 \subsection{Parametric and Nonparametric Adversarial Divergences}

-The focus of this paper is to analyze whether parametric divergences are good candidates for generative modeling.
+The focus of this paper is to analyze whether parametric adversarial divergences are good candidates for generative modeling.
 In particular, we analyze them relatively to nonparametric divergences.
 Therefore, we first unify them with a formalism similar to~\citet{sriperumbudur2012empirical, liu2017approximation}.
-We define \textbf{adversarial divergences} as the following:
+We define \textbf{adversarial divergences} using the variational formulation: \begin{definitiontwo}[Adversarial Divergence] We denote adversarial divergences functions which can be written with the following form:

-When $\F$ is a nonparametric function space, we call $\Div(p||q_\theta)$ a \textbf{nonparametric (adversarial) divergence}.
-We review in Appendix~\ref{app:unify} that many usual divergences can be written as Equation~\eqref{eq:unify2}, for appropriate choices of $\F$ and $\Delta$.
-Examples include f-divergences (such as the Kullback-Leibler or the Chi-Squared), Wasserstein distances, and Maximum Mean Discrepancy (MMD).